thoughtworks-jumpstart/guides/docs/introduction/faq.md

 Please read our [prerequisites](/introduction/prerequisite) for joining Jumpstart.

+## What is the admissions process?

+0. Submit your resume
+1. Submit at least one personal project
+1. Complete the online coding trial assessment
+1. Complete the online coding assessment
+1. Book an appointment for a phone interview

+\* If you receive an offer to join the program, you will sign an enrollment agreement and proceed to make payment

-## What is the start date for the program?
+## What is the start date of the program?

 We run three batches each year.
 Please refer to this [page](/introduction/about?id=batches) for confirmed and tentative dates of future batches.